AucaCoyan/dog-vision/README.md

 Some info about the data:
 * There are 120 breeds of dogs.
 * Around 10k images of dogs in total.

+## Link to the notebook
+If you want to check the full process of transfer learning: [here is the full Colab notebook](https://colab.research.google.com/drive/1VWK6fGaBUvDJxUStnMlc-2gYdwjv7Y7v?usp=sharing).

+On the other hand, if you want to test the algorihm with you custom photo [here is the shortened notebook](https://colab.research.google.com/drive/1ujRSmFBZb8ePg2JmvBo84iGkrxB2CM6q?usp=sharing) (so that you don't need to train a model).

 # FAQ